 Evening: Wrap up warm for outdoor activities

 Grab your mittens and take to the ice for an evening of frosty-fun at one of London’s beautiful ice skating rinks.
-Picture-perfect rinks include Tower of London, Hampton Court Palace and Somerset House, which also hosts special club nights so you can boogie the night away on the ice.
+Picture-perfect rinks include Tower of London, Hampton Court Palace and the Natural History Museum.

 Or venture further afield: catch the Tube over to Kew Gardens and experience the enchanting atmosphere of Christmas at Kew.
 Wander down an illuminated mile-long trail through the gorgeous botanic gardens, admiring the twinkling lights and decorative displays along the path before defrosting with a hot chocolate.